zetxqx/gateway-api-inference-extension/site-src/reference/spec.md

-InferencePoolSpec defines the desired state of InferencePool
+InferencePoolSpec defines the desired state of the InferencePool.